Leo-Adventure/CS216-Algorithm-Design/README.md

 #### 2022/4/8

 - implement the LZ77 algorithm but the alogorithm have not been tested.
 - Implement the bit stream emitter and LZ77 encoding.
 - Tomorrow the algorithm will be tested and static Huffman will be implemented.
 - Fighting

+#### 2022/4/9

+- verify the LZ77 algorithm and implement the static Huffman compression, but the latter one have not been tested.
+- Next I will go forward to test the static Huffman and convert it to zip format